david-wallace-croft/openidconnect-prototype/README.md

 ```
 cargo run --bin main1
 ```
-- Using the output, update the PKCE_VERIFIER in config.toml
+- Using the output, update the NONCE and PKCE_VERIFIER in config.toml
 - Click on the link in the output
 - Make a user account if you need to
 - Update AUTHORIZATION_CODE in config.toml using the redirect "code" parameter